 - Think positive – push away any negative thoughts.
 Avoid the ground suck crew, get flying as soon as possible on every day and enjoy the bumpy thermals.

-- Never give up until you are on the ground – you never know if you’re gonna get a low save.
+- Never give up until you are on the ground – you never know if you’re going to get a low save.

 - Never worry about going over the back of the hill in the UK – you’ll always, always get back somehow.
 If you can get rid of this mental barrier you’ll soon be away.
 Carry on drifting with the thermal as it leaves the hill and soon you’ll find yourself a few thousand feet above terrain you never knew existed.
 If you can get rid of any commitments you’ve got that day you’ll have fewer things to worry about.